aspose-slides/Aspose.Slides-Documentation/en/nodejs-java/developer-guide/manage-presentation/convert-presentation/convert-powerpoint/convert-powerpoint-to-pdf-with-notes/_index.md

 weight: 50
 url: /nodejs-java/convert-powerpoint-to-pdf-with-notes/
 keywords: "convert powerpoint to pdf with notes in java"
-description: "Convert PowerPoint to PDF with notes in Javascript"
+description: "Convert PowerPoint to PDF with notes in JavaScript"
 ---

 ## **Convert PowerPoint to PDF with Custom Slide Size**